 Depreciation is recognised from the date that the property, plant and equipment are installed and are ready for use.
+Freehold land has unlimited useful life and therefore is not depreciated.
 Depreciation on property, plant and equipment is recognised in the profit or loss on a straight-line basis over the estimated useful lives of each component of an item of property, plant and equipment as follows:

-Leasehold land and buildings (excluding serviced residence properties)
+Leasehold land and buildings (excluding

-Lease period ranging from 30 years to 50 years
+Lease period ranging from